 It is fascinating to think about how India can transition from its current waste methods to one as structured as in Germany, or perhaps more likely if we are to resolve the waste crisis, a system developed on the ground level that addresses the needs of Indians and works for Indians.
 For now though, if we solely rely on education about waste without a structure varying things can occur.
 I’m sure I am safe in assuming that you may think that the more educated people in India are the better they manage waste.
 This, however, is not always the case.
 Alana told a story to me about a time she was ‘in a car in India with well educated Indians who simply threw their waste from the window of the moving vehicle.
 I was shocked,’ she said, ‘and so were the two others in the car- two German travellers- The Indians attitude to waste was very different than ours.
 They thought nothing was wrong at all.’

-Even though these two well educated people knew about the issue, and likely knew what the better practice was, the deed was done.
-The empty plastic bottles of drink sit on the roadside of a northern Indian state as the everlasting memory of what well educated individuals can choose to do- no matter where in the world they come from.
+Even though these two well-educated people knew about the issue, and likely knew what the better practice was, the deed was done.
+The empty plastic bottles of drink sit on the roadside of a northern Indian state as the everlasting memory of what well-educated individuals can choose to do- no matter where in the world they come from.

 ‘’All those contesting Maharashtra Government’s ban on #singleuseplastics I want to ask you, WHY?
 How can you NOT see the damage it’s doing?
 Shouldn’t you be responsible for the waste you generate?
 We are drowning in plastics.
 Our health, water, soil, seas, nothing is spared.
 There is an umbilical link that connects ecology and economy.
-Human well-being and quality of life is only possible through resource efficiency and environmental sustainability’’ (source).
+Human well-being and quality of life are only possible through resource efficiency and environmental sustainability’’ (source).

 There is a ‘waste depot next to my house,’ Nehaarika mentioned, ‘everyone dumps it there.
-If they could give the waste segregated to municipal organisation that would work better’...
+If they could give the waste segregated to a municipal organisation that would work better’...
 ‘I live on the outskirts of Bangalore and construction workers often push waste out of the way to build new buildings’...
 ‘People who live out there are not educated to a high level which causes problems.’
 The expansion of cities across the country is causing “all manner of structures (to) have encroached upon lakes and rivers with impunity, while industrial waste and sewage inflows render various water bodies toxic.
 The problem is compounded by the large-scale adoption of thermocol and plastic plates and glasses even in the countryside.” (source).

 Waste piles are towering monuments of India’s growing waste problem on the outskirts of Delhi at four unofficial dumping sites (source), with the sites becoming some of the largest, least regulated and most hazardous in the world- similar examples are found in Mumbai and Kolkata (source).
 Chennai too, a city that generates 5000 tons of waste every day (source)has issues of its own.
 If the problem is purely education then surely waste sites that are reportedly destined to grow taller than the Taj Mahal in the next few months (source) should prove to be an effective method of communication, shouldn’t it?

-However, without a system in place, we have already seen what well educated people can choose to do, even if they know better.
+However, without a system in place, we have already seen what well-educated people can choose to do, even if they know better.
 So even though piles of waste in cities are growing to the size of buildings- surely a challenge to ignore this situation but be aware that becoming immune to the fact that there is waste everywhere is possible- without a system in place it is difficult to resolve.

 The Travelling Plastic Salesman and the Expanding Plastic Business That Now Has A Structure